openqasm/openqasm/source/language/delays.rst

 This will prevent an attempt to combine the CNOT gates but will not constrain the pair of ``h s[0];`` gates, which might be executed before or after the barrier, or cancelled by a compiler.

+A barrier can also be invoked without arguments, in which case the argument is assumed to be all qubits.